• Home

 The messages I was hearing were flying at me faster than I could sort through them.

 You’re failing.
-Why can’t you teach your kid to be kind?
-You’re doing everything wrong, he’s going to grow up to be the kid that nobody wants to play with.
+Why can’t you teach your child to be kind?
+You’re doing everything wrong, he’s going to grow up to be the child that nobody wants to play with.

 As soon as I was able to fight off the messages of failure I was hearing (because I’m not failing…he’s 3 and this is a part of development…) I was able to see that all we needed was a little practice with social skills.
 Easy peasy.
 Now…how do we do that?